 These leachables cause drug contents to become unstable and break down through various chemical reactions.

-Olefin bags cannot prevent leachables from migrating into solution over time.
+Where conventional bags cannot prevent leachables from migrating into solution over time, the NI layer acts as the ultimate defense.

 Our NI material prevents sorption of active ingredients to the contact surface, and maintains glass-like stability for liquid contents

-Performance data shows that our MediTect™ bags maintain active ingredients of drug solution over time in step with glass vial controls
+Performance data shows that our MediTect™ bags maintain the potency of active ingredients of drug solutions over time in step with glass vial controls.